MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-II-Bureau-Alcohol-Tobacco-Firearms-Explosives-Department-Justice/subchapter-C-Explosives/part-555-Commerce-Explosives/subpart-B-Definitions/section-555.11.md

 *Bulk salutes.* Salute components prior to final assembly into aerial shells, and finished salute shells held separately prior to being packed with other types of display fireworks.

 *Bullet-sensitive explosive materials.* Explosive materials that can be exploded by 150-grain M2 ball ammunition having a nominal muzzle velocity of 2700 fps (824 mps) when fired from a .30 caliber rifle at a distance of 100 ft (30.5 m), measured perpendicular.
-The test material is at a temperature of 70 to 75 degrees F (21 to 24 degrees C) and is placed against a1/2 inch (12.4 mm) steel backing plate.
+The test material is at a temperature of 70 to 75 degrees F (21 to 24 degrees C) and is placed against a 1/2 inch (12.4 mm) steel backing plate.

 *Bureau.* The Bureau of Alcohol, Tobacco, Firearms and Explosives, Department of Justice.